baldurk/renderdoc/CONTRIBUTING.md

 ### Android

 To build the components required to debug an Android target, first gather everything from [Dependencies](#dependencies) below, then run:

 ```
 mkdir build-android
 cd build-android
-cmake -DBUILD_ANDROID=On -DANDROID_ABI=armeabi-v7a -DANDROID_NATIVE_API_LEVEL=23 ..
+cmake -DBUILD_ANDROID=On -DANDROID_ABI=armeabi-v7a ..
 make
 ```

 On Windows, you need to specify the 'generator' type to the cmake invocation.
-The exact parameter will depend on your bash shell, but options are e.g. -G "MSYS Makefiles" or -G "MinGW Makefiles", i.e.:
+The exact parameter will depend on your bash shell, but options are e.g. `-G "MSYS Makefiles"` or `-G "MinGW Makefiles"`, i.e.:

 ```
-cmake -DBUILD_ANDROID=On -DANDROID_ABI=armeabi-v7a -DANDROID_NATIVE_API_LEVEL=23 -G"MSYS Makefiles" ..
+cmake -DBUILD_ANDROID=On -DANDROID_ABI=armeabi-v7a -G "MSYS Makefiles" ..
 ```

 # Code of Conduct